Home Feedback Contents

 website:

 Note: This cause has been transformed dramatically in the passing of time.
 When the cause was introduced on 10 December 1926, it was was originally entitled Gregorius Grassi, Franciscus Fogolla, Antoninus Fantosati, Theotimus Verhaegen, et 2,414 Socii.
 It covered the alleged martyrs in the five apostolic vicariates under the Franciscan Friars Minor [namely: Northern Shanxi (Taiyuan), Southern Shanxi (Changzhi), Southwest Hubei (Yichang), Northern Shandong (Jinan), and Southern Hunan (Hengyang)] killed in five separate years (namely: 1820, 1875, 1898, 1900, and 1904).
 Because of the enormity in the number of martyrs, the Office of the General Postulator of the Franciscan Friars Minor decided to work on the cause piecemeal.
 In 1941, the 29 individuals killed during the Boxer Rebellion of 1900 were formed into one cause entitled Gregorius Grassi et 28 Socii; eventually, they were beatified by Pope Pius XII on 24 November 1946 [see Martyrs of China (I) (these martyrs are marked with a single †)].
 The remaining alleged martyrs were reevaluated and the number was reduced so that, when the cause entered the judicial phase called “antepreparatory congress” on 14 January 1964, it was renamed Theotimus Verhaegen et 126 Socii.
 The cause has remained inactive since then.
-However, the Congregation of the Causes of Saints has informed the Hagiography Circle in January 2004 that the number of martyrs in the cause has been further curtailed.
+However, the Congregation for the Causes of Saints has informed the Hagiography Circle in January 2004 that the number of martyrs in the cause has been further curtailed.
 Presently, then, the official name of the cause is Theotimus Verhaegen et 19 Socii.

 (16) LUIGI VERSIGLIA AND CALLISTO CARAVARIO